Bernardo-FMF/eleceDb/docs/query-executor-query-plan.md

   and temporary files if necessary.
 - **Deserializer Step (deserializerStep)**: This step deserializes the selected columns into a readable format.
 - **Stream Step (streamStep)**: This step streams the processed results to the client.

+## Insert query plan (`InsertQueryPlan`)

+The `InsertQueryPlan` class represents the execution plan for performing insert queries.
+This plan orchestrates the different steps that a select query goes through, like deserializing the singular values into a row in its byte array format, validating index duplication, and streaming the results.

+- **Value Step (valueStep)**: This step deserializes all the values of the new row into a singular byte array.
+- **Validator step (validatorStep)**: This step maintains consistency to guarantee that the indexes are kept as unique.
+  This is done by validating if the indexes b+ trees already contain a value that will be inserted.
+- **Tracer Step (tracerStep)**: This step traces if a row was persisted, to send the row count to the client.
+- **Stream Step (streamStep)**: This step streams the processed results to the client.

+## Update query plan (`UpdateQueryPlan`)

+## Delete query plan (`DeleteQueryPlan`)